Gaetano Fontana

-Gaetano Fontana (born 21 February 1970) is an Italian football manager and former midfielder.
+Gaetano Fontana (born 21 February 1970) is an Italian football manager and former midfielder, currently in charge of Serie D club Triestina.

 Coaching career

 On 18 June 2018 he was unveiled as new head coach of Casertana.

 On 22 July 2019, he was hired as head coach of Serie C club Fano.
 On 2 December 2019, he was dismissed following 8 consecutive losses.

 On 26 July 2021 he was appointed head coach of Serie C club Imolese.

 On 29 December 2022, Fontana was hired by Serie C struggling club Turris.

 On 16 January 2024, Fontana returned to management as the new head coach of Serie C club Latina, agreeing on a contract until the end of the season.
 Fontana was dismissed in July 2024 after rumours he had secretly held negotiations with Salernitana.

 On 10 December 2024, Serie C club Gubbio announced the hiring of Fontana as their new head coach.
 He was dismissed by Gubbio on 16 June 2025.

+On 16 July 2026 Fontana was appointed manager of Triestina in Italian fourth level, following their relegation from Serie C at the end of the 2025–26 season.